svenbolte/chartscodes/readme.txt

 == Shortcode usage abnd defaults ==
 [wp-timeline]
-	'catname' => '',     // insert slugs of all post types you want, sep by comma, empty for all types 'type' => 'post,question,wpdoodle',         // separate type slugs by comma 'items' => 1000,     // Maximal 1000 Posts paginiert anzeigen 'perpage' => 20,     // posts per page for pagination
+	'catname' => '',     // insert slugs of all post types you want, sep by comma, empty for all types 'view' => 'calendar',         // set to calendar to show month calendar instead of timeline leave empty for timeline 'type' => 'post,question,wpdoodle',         // separate type slugs by comma 'items' => 1000,     // Maximal 1000 Posts paginiert anzeigen 'perpage' => 20,     // posts per page for pagination